stobor827/wslShellExtension/readme.md

 # wslShellExtension

+![sample screenshot of right click menu with this shell extension setup][sample.png]

 As of January 27 2020, the windows terminal project (https://github.com/microsoft/terminal) supports cmdline options for launching with a specific profile or working dir.<br>

 This ps1 script installs a right click menu for wsl and powershell that use this terminal (need to build from source for now)<br>